nus-cs2103-AY2021S1/tp/docs/team/theodoreleebrant.md

     * What it does: Allow students' participation to be scored in every class session.
     * Justification: This feature is essential to the product, as the TA needs to keep track of how active the student has been participating in the class.
-    * Highlights:
+    * Highlights (Full elaboration in the Developer Guide):
-        * The decision process in the implementation of the Participation Record has undergone through several iterations, with changing specification over time.
-Having modified the Participation Record according to the ever-changing specification was challenging, as design choices affect the implementation of the corresponding command (see below), as well as tests and documentation.
-The full elaboration is in the Developer Guide.
+        * Modifying the Participation Record according to the ever-changing specification was challenging, because design choices need to be considered fully as it would affect tests and documentation.
-        * The choice to separate the Participation Record from the Student Record also underwent thorough discussion and ultimately was a good decision, as it has allowed me to change the Participation Record without touching other classes due to decoupling.
+        * The choice to separate Participation Record from Student Record was done after much discussion, and resulted in beneficial effects such as decoupling.
   * Implemented the corresponding command to score the participation of the student in a session.
     * What it does: Allow TAs to score the participation of students in class.
     * Justification: This is a corresponding change to the above Participation Record, to allow end-users to change the Participation Record of the student.
     * Highlights:
-        * With the changes of the Participation Record, there needs to be changes made to the command and it took several times to finalize the design of the Participation Record, causing an equivalent number of changes in the newly-made Score Command.
+        * Challenges were had due to the number of changes to the design of the Participation Record, causing an equivalent number of changes in the newly-made Score Command.
-        * The extension to score all present students had required some creativity in using Java libraries (e.g. Streams) to ensure that the command was made without any bugs.
-This has posed a significant difficulty in the development of this feature, because of the sheer number of pitfalls that this command has.
+        * The possible pitfalls of this command has caused bug-catching to be hard to debug especially with the lack of step debugger in Streams.

 * **Code contributed**: